soph-lin/playtime/README.md

 ## Getting Started

-The below guide is if you want to set up the website locally.
-Otherwise, go to [https://playtime.sophli.in/](https://playtime.sophli.in/).
+If you want to play the game without hassle, go to [https://playtime.sophli.in/](https://playtime.sophli.in/).
+But if you want to set it up locally, boy you're in for a treat.
+Here's how.

+Note that the dialogue and music is stored in Supabase, and no I'm not giving it to you.
+So this is less like how to run the game locally, but how you can create something similar with a nice existing framework.

 ### Install pnpm package manager